New Patients 610-904-9274

 Subperiosteal implants

 While endosteal implants are for patients with a lot of quality bone, subperiosteal implants are for those who lack sufficient bone mass.
-Patients who suffered from bone loss due to disease or missing teeth may lack enough bone to support endosteal implants.
+Patients who suffer from bone loss due to disease or missing teeth may lack enough bone to support endosteal implants.

 Zygoma Implants